 4. Ignoring Lighting

 Proper lighting is often overlooked during kitchen remodels, but it’s a critical component that can make or break the space’s functionality and ambiance.
-Inadequate lighting can create shadows and strain, making tasks like food preparation and cleanup challenging.
+Inadequate lighting can create shadows and strain, making tasks like food preparation and cleanup unnecessarily challenging.

 5. Skimping on Ventilation